laravel/docs/upgrade.md

 #### The `optimize` Command

 The previously deprecated `optimize` Artisan command has been removed.
-With recent improvements to PHP itself including the OPcache, the `optimize` command no longer providers any relevant performance benefit.
+With recent improvements to PHP itself including the OPcache, the `optimize` command no longer provides any relevant performance benefit.

 ### Blade